ebhoward/ebhoward.github.io/_posts/2020-12-02-Quantum-IPMP-Tools.md

 ---
 layout: post
-title: "Industrial Park Layout Design Tools"
+title: "Tools For Industrial Park Layout Design"
-categories: general
+categories: software
 author:
-- Ebenezer Howard
+-
 ---

-[QGIS](https://www.qgis.org) is a free, open sourced Geographic Information System software that is widely used throughout the world.

-If you are not already using QGIS, download it today and start learning!

-<br> <br>

 ### Quantum IPMP Tools

-I have developed a set of Quantum IPMP Tools that can be accessed via the QGIS Processing Toolbox Scripts.
-These tools support planners in designing industrial park layouts in hilly terrain.
+These are QGIS Processing Toolbox Scripts that can be used for layout design work for industrial park masterplanning, especially where the site is hilly.

 More information is available [here](/resources.html).